asingh028/Sumologic-API-Call-Scripts/README.md

 This script will help formating the json data into tabular format in csv format for easy normalized visualization.

 # DeadCollector- Collector Management API
-This python code will help you find the dead Collectors and Delete the collectors.
+This python code will help you find the dead Collectors and Delete the collectors would require other script DeleteCollectors.py.